springernature/frontend-playbook/practices/code-review.md

 * [How](#how)
 * [What to look out for](#what-to-look-out-for)

 Code Review, or Peer Code Review, is the act of having your code checked by others for mistakes, errors, and omissions (e.g. missing tests).
 Like pair-programming (which we also support), it accelerates and streamlines software development.

 We manage code review via **pull requests**, which we communicate in the `#frontend-pr` Slack channel, and manage in GitHub.
-All discussion happens in GitHub comments.
+Discussion should happen in the GitHub comments, or the `#frontend` Slack channel, but not the `#frontend-pr` channel.

 We leave it to the requester to merge their own changes when they are ready, because sometimes the requester might not want their work merged immediately.

 ## Why

-* PR reviews are cross-team.
+1. PR reviews are cross-team;
+    * allows everyone to learn from their colleagues.
     * allows greater visibility of other teams work.
-    * allows for standardisation of methodology across teams.
-    * allows more junior members of staff to learn best practices quicker.
-    * allows EVERYONE to learn from their colleagues.
+    * FED works encompasses many areas of expertise, and no-one is expert in more than 2 or 3 areas.
     * facilitates people moving to other teams as they are more familiar with the codebase.
+    * helps prevent knowledge silos.
+    * helps identify areas where code re-use may be of benefit ("should that be a component?").
+    * if the code requires so much domain-specifc knowledge it cannot be understood by other teams, maybe that code needs refactoring?
+    * generally aids onboarding and training.
-* Ensure that any changes to front-end code conforms to the same standards and guidelines.
+1. Ensure that any changes to front-end code conforms to the same standards and guidelines.
-* Fosters discussion and collaboration.
+1. Fosters discussion and collaboration.
-* Having someone who has not worked on the ticket look at it is a good way to spot architectural inconsistencies (required or not).
-This is especially noticeable when review is performed by people from different teams.
+1. Fosters caution and code quality over temporary hacks.
-* Prepares people for work on open source software projects.
+1. Prepares people for work on open source software projects.

 ## How

 Here's the general process that we use:

 1. Create a local branch based off master.
-1. Branches should adhere to the following best practices to ensure they align with [Continous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) & [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) as much as is reasonable;
+1. Branches should adhere to the following best practices to ensure they align with [Continous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) & [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) as much as is reasonable (given the constraints of team structure and the discipline);
 	* Branches should be as short lived as possible.
 	* Branches should be _atomic_ i.e. one unit of work that cannot be sensibly subdivided.
 		* Therefore they should contain their own tests.
 		* Therefore they should be releasable independently.
 	* Branches should be as limited in scope as possible.
 Large PR's are hard to review and can be painful to merge.
 Also, once merged & a bug is traced back to that commit, they are much harder to debug.
 1. When you are getting close to being ready for PR, `git rebase master` -- especially if other devs are working on the same code.
 Avoid rebase hell by;
 	* _talking to your team_ to divide work across files sensibly & co-ordinate merges if required.